TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

 The views will be breathtaking...vineyards, farms and the famous Douro river in the picture.

-In a full day it is possible to visit 2 Farms (with wine taste) and make a little boat tour if available.
-The plan is to cycle in the morning, lunch, visit some viewpoints and farms and make a little boat tour.
+In a full day it is possible to visit 1 Farm.
+The plan is to cycle in the morning, lunch, visit some viewpoints and farms.

 To have a more relaxing time to explore the area 3 different options are offered in 3 different package.
 \